 - No minimum deposit or balance requirements

 - No ATM fees at 38,000+ MoneyPass® locations across the country (You may be charged out-of-network ATM fees, even if you don’t complete the transaction)

 - Easy mobile app

 Earning 1% interest on BlueVine’s Business Checking Account is 10X the national average for similar accounts (.1% is the national average), putting them on the top of our list of interest-earning business checking accounts with no fees.

 2. OZK: Best Overdraft Protection

-Bank OZK offers many of the same services other banks offer, but includes a common-sense overdraft protection they call Bounce Proof Security which will, if you maintain a positive account balance for at least 30 days on a new account, cover any overdrafts up to your limit, with a maximum overdraft of $500 (there’s a $35 fee for every overdraft regardless of whether it’s caused by a check, an in-person withdrawal, or electronic transaction).
+Bank OZK offers many of the same services that other banks offer, but also includes a common-sense overdraft protection they call Bounce Proof Security which will, if you maintain a positive account balance for at least 30 days on a new account, cover any overdrafts up to your limit, with a maximum overdraft of $500 (there’s a $35 fee for every overdraft regardless of whether it’s caused by a check, an in-person withdrawal, or electronic transaction).

 In addition to Bounce Proof Security, you can opt for Safety Link, which automatically transfers funds from a linked checking or savings account for a $10 fee per transfer.

 - Online banking (a $5 monthly fee applies to some accounts)